thesteganos/pydantic-ai/docs/output.md

 _(This example is complete, it can be run "as is")_

-Here's an example of using a union return type, for which PydanticAI will register multiple tools and wraps non-object schemas in an object:
+Here's an example of using a union return type, which will register multiple output tools and wrap non-object schemas in an object:

 ```python {title="colors_or_sizes.py"}
 from typing import Union